haimingz/vivsim/README.md

 ## Getting Started

+This package is based on JAX, whose installation may depend on the OS and hardware.
+Please refer to the [JAX Documentation](https://jax.readthedocs.io/en/latest/installation.html) for the latest installation guidance.

-To locally install for development:
+To locally install VIVSIM for development:

 ```bash
 git clone https://github.com/haimingz/vivsim.git